 This series of Asanas is intended for beginners and should be practiced in a calm, bright and clean environment, with special focus on the breath.
 For optimal results and a better flow of energy, I would recommend visualizing a red light in the perineum (men) or the cervix (women).
 The series is composed by five Asanas: Samasthiti, Tadasana, Malasana, Sukhasana and Shavasana.

 From Malasana, gently place your buttocks on the floor with your legs straight in preparation for Sukhasana.
-Sukhasana is a simple meditation posture which can bring a sense of calmness and relaxation.
+Sukhasana is a simple meditation posture that can bring a sense of calmness and relaxation.
 To perform this Asana, you should be sitting down on the floor and bend the legs, placing them underneath the opposite thigh.
 Hands should be placed on knees either in Chin or Jnana mudra.
-Keep the head, neck and back straight.
-Close your eyes and relax your body for minimum ten breaths.
-This posture also requires physical balance and the focus should be on equalizing the weight between left and right side of the body.
+Keep the head, neck, and back straight.
+Close your eyes and relax your body for a minimum of ten breaths.
+This posture also requires physical balance and the focus should be on equalizing the weight between the left and right sides of the body.
 Once again, try to feel your connection to the ground and visualize how the energy flows from the crown of your head to the ground under you, and vice-versa.

-Since adaptation problems often bring anxiety, stress and anger, I would recommend to stay in Sukhasana with eyes closed and practice five to ten rounds of Bhramai Pranayama.
+Since adaptation problems often bring anxiety, stress, and anger, I would recommend staying in Sukhasana with eyes closed and practice five to ten rounds of Bhramai Pranayama.
 To do so, the lips should remain gently closed and the teeth slightly separated.
 Raise arms and bring hands to the ears.
 With the index or middle finger plug the flaps of the ears.
 Inhale through the nose and exhale slowly making a humming-like sound.
-The humming bee sound should be soft and smooth in order to help relieve anxiety, stress and anger.
+The humming bee sound should be soft and smooth in order to help relieve anxiety, stress, and anger.
 This Pranayama brings the mind in a harmonized state and directs awareness inward, it also prepares us for the next Asana: Shavasana.

-At last, I recommend the Asana which I consider to be the most relaxing yet difficult to achieve.
+At last, I recommend Asana which I consider to be the most relaxing yet difficult to achieve.
 For Shavasana, you should lie back with the arms next to your body and palms facing up.
-The feet can be hip distance apart to have a more comfortable position.
-Head and spine should be in one line and without any tension.
+The feet can be hip-distance apart to have a more comfortable position.
+The Head and spine should be in one line and without any tension.
 Close your eyes and stop all physical movement.
 Shavasana might be a difficult Asana because it requires awareness of the mind and its thoughts.
 Since it is a relaxing posture, people tend to daydream during Shavasana.
-To avoid this, I recommend to count the breaths from one to ten, trying not to loose the count by the distraction of uncontrolled and unwanted thoughts.
+To avoid this, I recommend counting the breaths from one to ten, trying not to lose the count by the distraction of uncontrolled and unwanted thoughts.
 Stay in this Asana for ten to fifteen minutes.
-This Asana will bing relaxation to the psycho-physiological system which is commonly under stress when a person does not feel grounded.
+This Asana will bring relaxation to the psycho-physiological system which is commonly under stress when a person does not feel grounded.